0xsh4n/subcracker/README.md

 ```

 This combines multiple wordlists with website crawling, takeover checks, and extended port scanning for a thorough assessment.

+## Contributing

+Contributions to SubCracker are welcome!
+If you'd like to contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Test thoroughly
+5. Commit your changes (`git commit -am 'Add new feature'`)
+6. Push to the branch (`git push origin feature-branch`)
+7. Create a new Pull Request

+Please follow the existing code style and include appropriate documentation and tests for new features.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer